Shooting Hydrocodone, Lortabs or Vicodin Dangers and Side Effects

 While the FDA has approved hydrocodone products that attempt to deter abuse of these drugs – including new formulations that are difficult to crush, break or dissolve – people have found ways to circumnavigate the safeguards and, in doing so, place themselves at great risk.4

 Where Do People Get Hydrocodone?

-And although roughly 20% of users report they received a prescription for these drugs from a doctor, tablets are still also sold on the street and traded among friends and family.
-According to the National Survey on Drug Use and Health (NSDUH), 50.5% of people who misused painkillers reported that they got the drugs for free from a friend or relative.6
+Still, although roughly 20% of users report they received a prescription for these drugs from a doctor, tablets are also sold on the street and traded among friends and family.
+According to the National Survey on Drug Use and Health (NSDUH), 50.5% of people who misused all types of painkillers reported that they got the drugs for free from a friend or relative.6